nadundesilva/k8s-replicator/README.md

 #### Quick Remove

 Run the following command to remove the controller from your cluster.
-Kubectl CLI should be configured pointing to the cluter in which the controller needs to be started.
+Kubectl CLI should be configured pointing to the cluster in which the controller needs to be started.

 **Note:** This approach would only work if you used the Quickstart option for setting up the controller.